operfetti/oliviaperfetti-repository/FinalProjectPartII.md

 I have been struggling to build the visualization in Tableau.
 I downloaded an excel table from the Pa-DEP of all oil and gas violations in PA, and filtered to include only unconventional wells and SWPA counties.
 I then uploaded both this table and the spatial data on # wells to Tableau, and united these using a unique Site ID column.
 I used Spud Date (the date of drilling) for the column, and count of wells by spud date.
 I also added a calculation that counts the number of violations (using a field for a unique violation ID).
 However, the line it produced is not correct (it ultimately counts 7,000 some violations instead of 4,000 some).
 The calculation I used was Count([ViolationID]) and I set it to be a running total across spud date.

+Update 2/22: After many hours I finally succeeded in making the Tableau graph!
+It just took a little more data cleaning in excel.
+I created new sheets and new columns with a function that takes only the month and year of Spud_Date and Violation_Date respectively.
+Then, I created a pivot table in each worksheet to show the count of violations in each month/year combination.
+That way, I was able to match the two sheets based on month/year and display the running total of both well count and violation count based on month year.
+I am relieved!

 ### Resolution and Call to Action
 I moved on from this data visualization to focus on the rest of the story.
 Beyond plenty of literature and news stories, I haven't found much raw data on health impacts (this type of public health data is, apparently, notoriously difficult to find).
 But I am considering exploring other data on methane pollution and, possibly, cancer rates.
 (I am concerned that showing spatial data on cancer rates would be misleading without a comprehensive analysis on whether fracking is a factor, since higher cancer rates in SWPA could be due to many other factors too).